 “We feel that this decision is the appropriate one in light of the circumstances,” George said.
 “Many of our students, alumni and fans have been affected by the events of this week and again, this is the right decision to make in light of those.”

 CU head football coach Mike Macintyre said his players are supportive of the decision.

 “Our players have a strong desire to compete, but many of them and many of their friends have personally been affected and I know they support this decision to postpone as well,” he said.
-“This is bigger than a football game, and I think it’s a great life lesson for young people.
-They’ll recover from it, they’ll bounce back and we’ll practice well and be ready to play whenever we play next.”
+“This is the appropriate decision and we are all 100 percent in agreement.”

 The Athletic Department will be communicating details as soon as possible with tickets holders regarding how they will be able to utilize the tickets for the make-up date.